Here are our favorite toys from the 2020 New York Toy Fair

 The best new toys of 2020 were all on display at this year's New York Toy Fair.

 We were on a mission to track down the latest and greatest toys from heavy hitters like Lego, Hasbro and Mattel — and we weren't disappointed.
-The Child (aka the loveable and truly epic Baby Yoda) was nearly everywhere.
-There were plush toys from Mattel, animatronic dolls from Hasbro and a buildable Razor Crest shop from Lego.
+The Child (aka the lovable and truly epic Baby Yoda) was nearly everywhere.
+There were plush toys from Mattel, animatronic dolls from Hasbro and a buildable Razor Crest ship from Lego.

-Pie Face was the craze a few years back, and the trend continues as interactive games and board games are still at the heart of the toy industry.
+Pie Face was the craze a few years back, and interactive games and board games are still at the heart of the toy industry.
 Deer Pong might be our personal favorite, but Hasbro's Connect 4 Blast! is an exciting new way to play the classic game.
 And it wouldn't be a new year without some new versions of Monopoly, with this year's releases including credit cards with rewards, Sonic and a political version.

 Here are all the best new toys that caught our attention at the New York Toy Fair.